-France: At the Bibliothèque Nationale in Paris, a database was created of music manuscripts kept there, from which a book catalog (of composers with last names beginning A-B) was published in 1999.
+France: At the Bibliothèque Nationale de France in Paris, a database was created of music manuscripts kept there, from which a book catalog (of composers with last names beginning A-B) was published in 1999.
 In addition, as part of the series Patrimoine musical régional, handwritten and printed materials in the provinces were processed and also published as a book catalog.
-In the meantime, records from RISM France can be found in the portal "Catalogue collectif de France" (http://ccfr.bnf.fr/portailccfr/jsp).
+In the meantime, records from RISM France can be found in the portal "Catalogue collectif de France" (http://ccfr.bnf.fr/).
 There are records for ca. 8,000 manuscripts that were created before 1820 (by composers with last names beginning A-H) and 15,600 items of printed music before 1800 from the Département de la musique, and ca. 34,000 records from the Patrimoine.
-An agreement has been made to receive this data and sample records were tested.
+Records from the Département have been received by the Zentralredaktion and were imported into our system.
+These records need to be checked for duplicates in the already existing data.

 Italy: Coordinated by the Ufficio Ricerca Fondi Musicali (URFM) in Milan, various regional groups are working on the documentation of manuscripts, prints and other sources.
 Records are entered into the national SBN Musica database, which is administered by the Istituto Centrale per il Catalogo unico delle Biblioteche Italiane (ICCU).
 An agreement has been reached with ICCU to transfer this data to RISM.
 At the same time, the working group Istituto di Bibliografia Musicale (IBIMUS) in Rome has been using the program PIKaDo and sends their records directly to the Zentralredaktion in the course of their projects.
-Kallisto will be implemented when the next projects begin.
+When the new projects begin, which are currently on hold due to insufficient funding, the current RISM cataloging program will be implemented.